Step 4: Run (Part 1)#

 "category": "Travel & Entertainment" }'

-Upon success, the operation should return the content of the updated resource, formatted in Turtle:
+Upon success, the operation should return the updated Expense object as JSON (as well as print out, on the server-side, the content formatted in Turtle):

-• Creates the resource if it does not already exists.
+• Create a new resource if it does not exists.

-For example, issue the following PUT request to the api/expenses/update endpoint to create another expense resource, substitute your Pod Root:
+For example, issue the following PUT request to the api/expenses/update endpoint to create another expense resource, substitute your root container:

 curl -X PUT http://localhost:8080/api/expenses/update \